saschagrunert/kubernix/README.md

 KuberNix will now take care that the Nix environment gets correctly setup, downloads the needed binaries and starts the cluster.
-Per default it will create a directory called `kubernix` in the current path which contains all necessary data for the cluster.
+Per default it will create a directory called `kubernix-run` in the current path which contains all necessary data for the cluster.

 #### Shell Environment